Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 Let’s dive into all of the great things there are to do in the Highland Lakes!

 Full disclosure: Marty and I were guests of The Highland Lakes of Burnet County Tourism Board for this trip.
-As always, the opinions expressed here are completely our own and are unbiased based upon our experience during the trip.
+As always, the opinions expressed here are completely our own and are unbiased based on our experience during the trip.

 A Weekend in the Highland Lakes of Texas